CHRONOLOGY OF ORGANIZATION ACTIVITY

 May 2009: We have a follow-up statement about U.S. policy towards Burma, and similar dictatorships, and how such policy is regularly misrepresented: "Regime Change" in Burma

-We are pleased to announce two new translations of our Lessons in Democracy, into Azerbaijani, and the Ndebele language of Zimbabwe.
+Lessons in Democracy update - We are very pleased to announce two new translations of Lessons in Democracy:

 The Assistance Association for Political Prisoners (Burma) has launched a global signature campaign for the release of Burmas political prisoners.
 The campaign aims to collect 888,888 signatures before 24 May 2009, the legal date that Nobel Peace Prize winner Daw Aung San Suu Kyi should be released from house arrest.